djkoloski/vs-ninja/README.md

 ## Notes
 This repo contains an executable for ninja 1.7.2.
 To update it, download a new version from the [official ninja repository](https://github.com/ninja-build/ninja/releases).

 File additions or deletions will require reconfiguring.
-Clean, or touch configure.py, then build.
+Rebuild all, or clean then build.

 To add flags, modify the compilation flags in configure.py.